eclipse/vorto-examples/vorto-hono-subscriber/Readme.md

 2. Create a Payload Mapping Specification for your Information Model
 3. Test the mapping specification in the provided test window of the mapping editor
 4. Save and Download the mapping specification as json and store it into the payload mapping app under src/main/resources/specs
-5. Modify the application.yml and point the modelID to your Information Model ID

 ### Adding custom handler